 To be expected then, in October 2022, Judge Yoder ruled that virtually all of the cited new evidence by the two innocence projects obtained by them both over a 10-year period did not meet in his view the standard required for the evidence to be heard in a 3rd Stage Evidentiary Hearing.
 He ruled that only two cited pieces of new evidence out of a total of eight, met this standard.
 The two items that remain regard Misook having confessed to her former husband Don Wang that she admitted to him of murdering Christina during a fit of anger.
 Further in his ruling it can be shown that based upon Illinois law there was no way for Judge Yoder to get around the hearing of this important evidence otherwise the entire Petition likely would have been rejected by him.

-So as of the time of this writing then, to take place later in the year of 2023, is to be scheduled a 3rd Stage Evidentiary Hearing in McLean County presided over by Judge Yoder.
+So as of the time of this writing then, to take place Tuesday, November 21st, 2023, at 9 AM in Room 5A of the McLean County Courthouse in Bloomington, Illinois, is to be scheduled an important 3rd Stage Evidentiary Hearing in McLean County presided over by Judge Yoder.
 The basis of the hearing to determine whether there exists enough new evidence based upon the Misook confession made to her former husband Don Wang to warrant Barton a new trial.

 Below can be found a succession of the legal filings to bring a person completely current on the legal aspects of the case beginning with the 2021 Petition.
 The Petition was filed by Barton’s legal team from both innocence projects presenting all of the New Evidence that would show a juror that Barton was indeed innocent.

 The Petition is then followed below by McLean County State’s Attorney office motion to dismiss the Petition.

 This is then followed by the two innocence projects rebuttal to the arguments contained in the Motion to Dismiss.